โ† Back

 "Notify Add-In users and developers",

-"Update user training and help desk",
+"Update training and help desk materials",

 "Migrate customizations to SPFx",

-"Disable SharePoint Add-Ins via PowerShell"
+"Disable SharePoint Add-Ins using PowerShell"

 ],

-"ai_master_tags": [],
+"ai_master_tags": [

 "ai_model": "gpt-4.1",

-"ai_summary": "SharePoint Add-Ins will retire and stop working on April 2, 2026; migrate customizations to SharePoint Framework (SPFx) and notify users and developers.",
+"ai_summary": "SharePoint Add-Ins will retire and stop working after April 2, 2026; admins must migrate to SharePoint Framework (SPFx) as Add-Ins will become unusable.",

 "ai_topics": [